 Gap Analysis

 WLAN interworking to 3GPP core network can have merits in terms of access and mobility, QoS managed ATSSS of packet data service.
-However, it has to add new functional entities and signalling procedures on WLAN.
-In this section, we analyze the gap of WLAN specification to interwork with 3GPP core network.
+However, new functional entities and signaling procedures are required for WLAN to support these capabilities.
+In this section, we identify and analyze gaps in the current WLAN specification which must be addressed to allow full interwork with 3GPP core network.

-New functional entities to interwork with 3GPP core network are radio sharing function, registration and authentication, NAS message transport, IP tunnelling, Packet session control and QoS mamaged ATSSS.
+New functional entities to support interwork with 3GPP core network that are not currently in the WLAN specification are: a radio sharing function, registration and authentication, NAS message transport, IP tunneling, Packet session control, and QoS managed ATSSS.

-Radio sharing function with Y1 interfaces can be implemented by WLAN channel scaning and association procedure.
+A radio sharing function with Y1 interfaces can be implemented by WLAN channel scanning and association procedure.
 Registration and authentication should have IP communication protocol, IKEv2 and EAP-5G communication protocol using Y3 and Y4 interfaces.
 NAS messages with Y3 and Y4 interfaces should have IPsec and GRE communication protocol referred from 3GPP specification.

-IP tunnelling and packet session control with Y3 and Y4 interfaces should refer to IPsec and GRE protocol specified by 3GPP core network.
+IP tunneling and packet session control with Y3 and Y4 interfaces should refer to IPsec and GRE protocol specified by 3GPP core network.
 ATSSS function with Y1 and Y2 interfaces is packet data transmission specified by WLAN 802.11 specification.
-QoS management with Y3 and Y4 interfaces shoud define QoS identification and profiling.
+QoS management with Y3 and Y4 interfaces should define QoS identification and profiling.

 Table 2.
 New functional entities and communication protocols to interwork with 3GPP core network